PlayFab/thundernetes/docs/quickstart.md

 # grab the IP of the external load balancer that is used to route traffic to the allocation API service
 IP=$(kubectl get svc -n thundernetes-system thundernetes-controller-manager -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 # do the allocation call.
 Make sure the buildID is the same as the one that you created your Build with
+# the sessionID is a unique identifier (GUID) that you can use to track the game server session
 curl -H 'Content-Type: application/json' -d '{"buildID":"85ffe8da-c82f-4035-86c5-9d2b5f42d6f6","sessionID":"ac1b7082-d811-47a7-89ae-fe1a9c48a6da"}' http://${IP}:5000/api/v1/allocate
 ```

-As you can see, the arguments to the allocation call are two:
+The arguments to the allocation call are two:

 * buildID: this must be the same as the buildID configured in the GameServerBuild
 * sessionID: a GUID that you can use to identify the game server session.
 Must be unique for each game server you allocate.
 If you try to allocate using a sessionID that is in use, the call will return the details of the existing game server.

-This call is equivalent to calling [RequestMultiplayerServer](https://docs.microsoft.com/rest/api/playfab/multiplayer/multiplayer-server/request-multiplayer-server) in PlayFab Multiplayer Servers.
+> The allocation call is equivalent to calling [RequestMultiplayerServer](https://docs.microsoft.com/rest/api/playfab/multiplayer/multiplayer-server/request-multiplayer-server) in PlayFab Multiplayer Servers.

 Result of the allocate call is the IP/Port of the server in JSON format.